khush1709/Intech-assignment/README.md

-Answers to the question of Intech Additive Open Test.
+Answers to the questions of Intech Additive Open Test.
 Repositry created for the submission purpose.